darius/traitor/laplace-essay-on-probabilities.md

 be uncertain to it, and the future, like the past, would be present to its eyes.
 The human mind offers, in the perfection it has been able to give Astronomy, a feeble sketch of this intelligence.
-Its discoveries in Mechanics and Geometry, along with that of universal gravity, have set it in reach to comprehend in the same analytic expressions the past and future states of the system of the world.
-In applying the same method to some other objects of its knowledge, it succeeded in ramifying into general laws the observed phenomena, and in foreseeing which of the given circumstances should hatch.
-All these efforts in the search for truth tend ceaselessly towards the intelligence we just conceived, which will remain always infinitely distant.
-This tendency, native to the human species, is what places it above the animals; and its progress of this kind distinguishes nations and centuries, and makes their true glory.
+Its discoveries in Mechanics and Geometry, along with that of universal gravitation, have set in reach the means to comprehend in the same analytic expressions the past and future states of the system of the world.
+In applying the same method to some other objects of its knowledge, it has succeeded in attributing to general laws the phenomena observed, and in foreseeing those which given circumstances should bring forth.
+All these efforts in the search for truth tend ceaselessly towards the intelligence we just conceived, which will forever remain infinitely distant.
+This tendency, proper to the human race, is what places it above the animals; and its progress of this kind distinguishes nations and centuries, and makes their true glory.

-Recall that of yore, not so long ago, a rain or a drought, a comet dragging a long-extended tail, the aurora borealis, and in general all extraordinary phenomena, were regarded as so many signs of heavenly ire.
+Recall that of yore, and not so long ago, a deluge or a drought, a comet dragging a long-extended tail, eclipses, the aurora borealis, and in general all extraordinary phenomena, were regarded as so many signs of heavenly ire.
-We invoked the heavens to turn away their evil influence.
+We implored heaven to deflect their evil influence.
 We prayed not at all to suspend the course of the planets and the Sun: observation had quickly made felt the vanity of these prayers.
-But as these phenomena appeared and vanished at long intervals, seeming to oppose the order of nature, we supposed heaven, vexed by our earthly crimes, gave birth to them to announce its revenges.
-Thus the long tail of the comet of 1456 spread terror in a Europe already upset by the rapid successes of the Turks who had just thrown down the Low Empire.
-This star, after four of its revolutions, excited among us a quite different interest.
-The knowledge of the laws of the system of the world, won in this interval, had dispelled the childish fears due to ignorance of the true setting of man in the universe; and Halley, having recognized the identity of this comet with those of 1531, 1607, and 1682, announced its next return for the end of 1758 or the start of 1759.
-The world awaited, with impatience, this return that ought to confirm one of the greatest discoveries ever made in the sciences, and fulfil the prediction of Seneca, when he said of the revolution of these stars which descend from a vast distance: "The day will come when, by a study pursued over many centuries, things currently hidden will seem evident; and posterity will marvel that such clear truths escaped us."
-Clairaut undertook then to subject to analysis the perturbations the comet had felt by the action of the two largest planets, Jupiter and Saturn; after immense calculations he fixed its next passage to perihelion at the start of April 1759, which observation did not take long to confirm.
+But as these phenomena appearing and vanishing at long intervals seemed to defy the order of nature, we supposed heaven, vexed by our earthly crimes, gave birth to them to announce its revenges.
+Thus the long tail of the comet of 1456 spread terror in a Europe already upset by the rapid successes of the Turks who had just overthrown the Byzantine Empire.
+This heavenly body, after four of its revolutions, excited among us a quite different interest.
+The knowledge of the laws of the system of the world, won in this interval, had dispelled the fears bred by ignorance of the true setting of man in the universe; and Halley, having recognized the identity of this comet with those of 1531, 1607, and 1682, announced its next return for the end of 1758 or the start of 1759.
+The learned world awaited, with impatience, this return which ought to confirm one of the greatest discoveries ever made in the sciences, and to fulfil the prediction of Seneca, when he said of the revolution of these bodies that descend from a vast distance: "The day will come when, by a study pursued over many centuries, things currently hidden will seem evident; and posterity will marvel that such clear truths escaped us."
+Clairaut undertook then to subject to analysis the perturbations the comet had felt by the action of the two largest planets, Jupiter and Saturn; after immense calculations he fixed its next passage to perihelion towards the start of April 1759, which observation did not take long to confirm.
 The regularity shown us by Astronomy in the movement of comets has place, no doubt, in all phenomena.
-The curve described by a simple molecule of air or of vapors is ruled in a manner as certain as the planetary orbits: there are no differences between these but those of our ignorance.
+The curve described by a simple molecule of air or of vapors is ruled in a manner as certain as the planetary orbits: there are no differences between these but those put there by our ignorance.

-Probability is relative in part to this ignorance, in part to our knowledge.
-We know that among three or a greater number of events, one must happen; but nothing brings us to think that one will, rather than the others.
+Probability is relative in part to this ignorance, in part to our knowledge. {Suppose} we know that among three or a greater number of events, just one must occur; but nothing brings us to think that one of them will, rather than the others.
 In this state of indecision, it is impossible for us to pronounce with certainty upon their occurrence.
-It is, however, probable that one of these events, taken at will, will not happen, because we see many cases equally possible which exclude its occurrence, while favoring only one.
+It is, however, probable that one of these events, taken at will, will not happen, because we see several equally possible cases that exclude its occurrence, while only one favors it.

 The theory of chance consists in reducing all the events of the same kind to a certain number of cases all equally possible, meaning such